CaOs433/Vincit-Rising-Star-2021/mobile/ios_version/README.md

 Mobile app for iOS with `Swift` and `SwiftUI`.

-It will be in the [AppStore](https://itunes.apple.com/us/developer/oskari-saarinen/id1234576917) after Apple has reviewed and approved it (takes usually 1-2 days).
+It will be in the [App Store](https://itunes.apple.com/us/developer/oskari-saarinen/id1234576917) after Apple has reviewed and approved it (takes usually 1-2 days).

+<b>Edit: Apple has approved the app and it can now be downloaded from the App Store: [Crypto Time Machine](https://apps.apple.com/en/app/crypto-time-machine/id1602419673)</b>

 The source codes are well documented on code level.